Skip to Site Header Skip to Main Content Skip to Footer

 How Nicotine Affects Sleep Quality

-Research indicates that nicotine consumption is associated with a range of sleep disorders.
+Research conducted in 2023, indicated that nicotine consumption is associated with a range of sleep disorders.
 [1] Smokers are almost 50% more likely to deal with sleep issues than non-smokers—a stat that highlights just how much nicotine can interfere with a good night’s rest.
 [2]

 Note: Curious about sleep disorders?
 Conditions like sleep apnea can shed light on why good sleep feels out of reach—and how to get it back.